Family and Medical Leave Act of 1993: Everything You Need to Know

 The Secretary of Labor approves notices that list the rights and responsibilities that apply to the FMLA.
 Employers must post one of these notices.
 If a notice isn't posted, the employer is subject to a $110 fine for each instance of non-compliance.

-This notice must also be included in the employee handbook proved by the employer or given separately to every new employee.
+This notice must also be included in the employee handbook provided by the employer or given separately to every new employee.

 Once an employee requests leave, or the employer becomes aware that leave may be taken for a reason qualifying for FMLA, the employer should tell the employer whether or not they are eligible to take leave under FMLA and provide them with the rights and responsibilities under the law.